bootdotdev/blog/content/affiliate-terms.md

 ## Payment schedule

-As long as your current affiliate earning are over $20, you’ll be paid each month.
-If you haven’t earned $20 since your last payment, we’ll pay you the following month after you’ve crossed the threshold.
+As long as your current affiliate earning are over $20, you'll be paid each month.
+If you haven't earned $20 since your last payment, we'll pay you the following month after you've crossed the threshold.

 ## Customer definition